gordonguthrie/TheManual/docs/chapter2/overtone_synths.md

    (core/save-synthdef sonic-pi-dsaw)
    ...
 ```
-If we scroll back up to the [top](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/etc/synthdefs/designs/overtone/sonic-pi/src/sonic_pi/basic.clj#L945) we can find the definition of the synth in `clojure`:
+If we scroll back up to the [top](https://github.com/sonic-pi-net/sonic-pi/blob/710107fe22c5977b9fa5e83b71e30f847610e240/etc/synthdefs/designs/overtone/sonic-pi/src/sonic_pi/basic.clj#L945) we can find the definition of the `beep` synth in `clojure`:

 ```clojure
 (without-namespace-in-synthdef